Become a better medic. Join Today!

 AED's will also have specialized pediatric pads that are specialized for the smaller size of the chest, in an emergency if the pediatric pads are unavailable, you can use adult pads on the center of the chest and between the shoulder blades on the back, in an emergency adult pads can be used at any age, however it is best to use the pediatric pads whenever possible until at least the age of 8.

-As with adults you will use the "sniffing position" with the head tilted back and the chin forward to open the airway, as opposed to adults tilting the head too far back can occlude the airway, so ensure that chest rise is occurring with each breath.
+For pediatric patients, use the "sniffing position" with the head tilted back and the chin forward to open the airway.
+Ensure that chest rise is occurring with each breath.
 Elevating the shoulders of the child with a towel roll can help to keep the airway in the ideal position.

 In younger children, copious oral secretions and vomit should be expected, have suction on hand for these situations.